vegasjj/cloud-resume-challenge/azure/frontend-resources/README.md

 ### Setting Up the Workflow Directory

-First, you must create the `.github/workflows` directory in your repository's root (replace `/path/to/repo` with your actual repository path):
+First, you must create the `.github/workflows` directory in your repository's root (replace `/path/to/repo` with your actual repo's path):

 ```sh
 cd /path/to/repo